Jelmerro/vimrc/README.md

 - Rename camelCaseWords or snake_case_words all the same with `:Reword`

-### Rooter

-- Automatically updates the cwd to the base folder of the project, based on ".git/" and others

 ### Snippets

 - A collection of snippets that will be suggested by CoC